Employment + Unemployment

 SSI BENEFICIARIES

 Yes, the SSI program is a “program of last resort” and individuals who receive SSI are required to apply for unemployment and for any and all benefits for which they may be eligible.
-If the SSI beneficiary does not apply, they may receive a notice from SSA.
+If they do not apply, they may receive a notice from SSA that they are no longer eligible for SSI.

 SSDI BENEFICIARIES